What Governors in Blue Trifecta States Can Do to Defend Our Communities from Trump’s Unconstitutional Mass Deportations

 What You Can Do: Mobilize Your Governor

 If you're in a Democratic trifecta state, you have a unique opportunity to influence your governor to take decisive action against the Trump administration's unconstitutional mass deportation efforts.
-Following the example of Illinois Governor JB Pritzker, you can urge your governor to implement similar measures.
+Following the example of officials like Illinois Governor JB Pritzker or Boston’s Mayor Michelle Wu, you can urge your governor to implement similar measures.
+Here’s how you can help push them to take real action against Trump's mass deportation machine:

 Even if you think your governor is "generally good," they still need to hear from you because, unfortunately, in most cases, political courage is never automatic.
 Democrats can't wait for a bigger crisis; the crisis is already here.
 And if they are taking action, your call or email can encourage them to keep going.
 Remember to say thank you!